IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 ### Create CRD and RBAC

+The generated code from the `operator-sdk` creates a `Makefile` which allows you to use `make` command to compile your `go` operator code.

-Now that we have our controller code and API implemented, and our security context updated, run the following command to create the CRD from our API defined in our `_types.go` file:
+Now that we have our controller code and API implemented, run the following command to implement the required Go type interfaces:

 ```bash
 $ make generate